-4.22.
+4.18.
 PUBLIC SAFETY

 The Project Area is characterized by a shoreline with a mixture of hotel and residential development, with limited public access to the beach.
 Many opportunities for recreation exist within the area.
 However, this area has been narrowed as a result of past hurricanes and tropical storms.
-Therefore, a No Action Alternative would encourage further erosion, allowing the ocean surf to come landward, which could minimize or eliminate emergency response access along the beach where the surf intercepts exposed seawalls.
+Therefore, a No Action Alternative would encourage further erosion, allowing the ocean surf to come landward, eliminating emergency response access along the beach where the surf intercepts exposed seawalls.

-Under the action alternatives, as a public safety measure, beach and water related recreation will be prohibited within the vicinity during construction.
-Long-term effects on public safety are not anticipated from the build alternatives.
+As a public safety measure, beach and water related recreation will be prohibited within the vicinity during construction.
+Long-term effects on public safety are not anticipated.

-4.23.
+4.19.
 ENERGY REQUIREMENTS AND CONSERVATION